 Thank YOU for visiting Movies Grow English (MGE), and welcome to the internet's focal-resource for sharing ESL movie lessons and ideas that connect Movies with motivational (re: fun) language learning.
-With an expanding list of more than 100 carefully-selected whole-movie lessons and a small-but-growing list of focused short-sequence lessons, Movies Grow English has become the ultimate shared-access website for ESL & EFL teachers and students who love great movies and appreciate their language-growing benefit.
+With an expanding list of more than 100 carefully-chosen whole-movie lessons and a small-but-growing list of focused short-sequence lessons, Movies Grow English has become the ultimate shared-access website for ESL & EFL teachers and students who love movies and appreciate their language-growing benefit.
 Herein is an introductory overview of what's on the menu bar to the left.